cilliemalan/rabbiteer-vscode/README.md

 3. Of course linting is working as per the previous installation of the ESLint plugin.

+### Spacing for js files
+4. VS Code automatically picks up the space/tabs and amount of spaces (see bottom right).

+5. However, if you create a new file, it will go back to 4 spaces.
+We can change this default for our project.

+6. Create a settings file by command palette-ing `Workspace Settings`.

+7. The editor will open the default settings (left) and the workspace settings (right).
+The workspace settings autocomplete so you can close the global dettings.

+8. Set tab size to 2 spaces by adding `"editor.tabSize": 2`.
+Now if you create a new js file it will default to 2 spaces.

+### Tasks
+You may have noticed that both server and clientside javascript needs to be compiled and packed and whatnot.
+This is done by running `npm run build`.

+However, it would be super convenient if we could just run and build and compile via tasks in the command palette.

+1. Let's configure a build task.
+Press <kbd>ctrl+shift+b</kbd>.
+That's the shortcut for *build*.
+The editor will moan that it doesn't have a build task and allow you to create one.

+2. Create a task configuration for `npm` (note: even though we use gulp, we don't want to be bound to it indefinitely, but we are using a node project so we might as well use npm).

+3. This will create a task configuration file with three tasks.
+To run a task press
+<kbd>ctrl+p</kbd> and start typing `task `.
+It will autocomplete these three tasks.

+4. Now we need to add a build task, so add a task that runs `npm run build` and call it `build`.
+Also add a key for `isBuildCommand`.

+5. Now if you press <kbd>ctrl+shift+b</kbd> it will compile all the various needed files.

+### Launching
+This may all seem a bit superflous in light of the npm extension, but the purpose will become apparent once we want to start launching and debugging.
+What we *really* want is to press a keyboard shortcut to build, launch, and debug the project.

 # Links
 * I pilfered this: [https://github.com/Microsoft/vscode-tips-and-tricks](https://github.com/Microsoft/vscode-tips-and-tricks)
 * Awesome extensions: [https://github.com/viatsko/awesome-vscode](https://github.com/viatsko/awesome-vscode)